komlog-io/komlogd/docs/en/api.rst

 Session initialization
 ----------------------

-To stablish a Komlog session we need:
+To stablish a Komlog session you need:

 * Komlog user.
 * RSA key.